zeroc-ice/freeze/java/BuildInstructions.md

 ### Operating Systems

-Freeze for Java is expected to build and run properly on Windows, OS X, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][1].
+Freeze for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][1].
 Due to the portability of Java, it is very likely that it will